-This chapter deals with the implementation techniques used, and not used, and (possibly) slated to be used for the LJSP compiler some time in the future.
-Most techniques presented are also useful in the general context of implementing dynamic languages on the JVM since some of the issues this section tackles, like first-class functions and closures, are had in common with Lisp.
+This chapter will deal with the implementation techniques used, and not used, and (possibly) slated to be used for the LJSP compiler.
+It is also useful in the general sense to dynamic languages on the JVM since some of the issues it tackles, like first-class functions, are common with Lisp.

-3.1 General
+2.1 General

-3.1.1 Overview of compilation
+2.1.1 Overview of compilation

-General description of compiler passes in a Lisp or Lisp-like compiler on the JVM or similar environment [Kawa] (§7).
+General description of compiler passes in a Lisp or Lisp-like compiler [Kawa] (§7).